Sakshitha-7/Deep_Learning/ANN-Hyperparameter-Tuning/README.md

 ## What I Did
  -1.Loaded and cleaned the data
  -2.Built a basic neural network first (without tuning) -3.Used Keras Tuner to automatically find the best:
    -Optimizer (adam, sgd, rmsprop, adadelta)
    -Number of neurons (searched between 8 and 124) -Number of layers (searched between 1 and 10) -4.Trained the best model for 100 epochs

 ## What I Learned
  -Manually picking hyperparameters wastes a lot of time -Keras Tuner tries different combinations and picks the best one -Small changes in architecture can affect accuracy a lot

 ##Tools Used
-Python
+     -Python
-Pandas, NumPy
+     -Pandas, NumPy
-Scikit-learn
+     -Scikit-learn
-TensorFlow / Keras
+     -TensorFlow / Keras
-Keras Tuner
+     -Keras Tuner

 ## Colab link
 https://colab.research.google.com/drive/1MKH180Kz0JP_VxtCNaNtRL2QERDdSac_?usp=sharing